This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 On my three visits to Trentino, my tastebuds have always been treated well.
 Though I’ll be the first to say that this region doesn’t just (over) fill your stomach, but it fills your soul too.

 This is where you come to recharge and reconnect with nature, breaking up those reflective moments with bites of culture, cuisine and history.

 The perfect example of combining the three came the next morning as we arrived at the village of Sanzeno.

-From here we embarked on a short hike which took us deeper and deeper into the forest and higher and higher along a path carved into the cliff face.
-At the top, breaking through the tree canopy, we could see the roof of the St Romedius Shrine.
+From the small parking lot, we embarked on a short hike, which took us deeper and deeper into soaring forests.
+Climbing higher and higher along a path carved into the cliff face, we eventually rose above the canopy.
+From here, we got our first glimpse of the St Romedius Shrine.

 Having only eaten about 27 courses in two days, it was time for my final bites of Trentino goodness, and Strada della Mela e dei Sapori delle Valli di Non e Sole had brought the goodies, quite literally.